arjit-32/Computer-Science-Primer/src/content/articles/git-4.md

 ---
 title: Branching in Git
-meta_title: Branching in Git for Effective Version Control (2025)
+meta_title: Branching in Git | CS Primer
 description: Learn how to create, manage, and merge branches in Git to work on features without affecting the main codebase.
 Essential for modern development teams in 2025.
 author: Arjit Sharma
 series: ["git"]